Content

 Abstract

 3D reconstruction from real-world data is essential in applications like augmented reality, robotics, medical imaging, and autonomous navigation.
 However, this data is often noisy, incomplete, occluded, or corrupted.
 Despite these imperfections, utilizing this data is necessary to develop reconstruction methods that can be applied in real-world and real-time scenarios.
 Additionally, each application has its own requirements and constraints, and achieving the best possible outcome depends on selecting suitable representations catered to each case.
-Given the wide range of applications, grouping them based on specific characteristics—such as static or dynamic objects allows for a targeted approach that can be applied to similar scenarios.
-To this end, this thesis addresses reconstruction tasks for static and dynamic structures, focusing on buildings and human faces exploring representations best suited to each.
+Given the wide range of applications, grouping them based on specific characteristics—such as rigid or deformable objects–allows for a targeted approach applicable to similar scenarios.
+Building on this categorization, this thesis addresses reconstruction tasks for static (rigid) and dynamic (non-rgid) structures, exploring representations best suited to each.

 Next, we explore dynamic object reconstruction, focusing on human faces with real-world applications in forensic science, medical imaging, animation, and telepresence, by introducing OFER: Occluded Face Expression Reconstruction.
 OFER reconstructs expressive human faces from occluded images.
 It employs a face parametric model that encodes facial features, enabling smooth reconstruction and easy animatability by adjusting the model parameters.
 This is achieved by training UNet-based diffusion models to generate varied expression parameters for the occluded regions.

-In facial animation, real-time performance is crucial for applications like gaming and augmented reality, which require computational efficiency without compromising quality.
+In facial animation, real-time performance is crucial for applications like gaming and augmented reality, which require computational efficiency while preserving high quality.
 Traditional UNet-based diffusion models often suffer from slower inference times.
-To tackle this we explore efficient computational representations and introduce FORA: Fast-Forward Caching for Diffusion Transformer Acceleration.
-FORA employs a caching mechanism that reuses intermediate outputs, thereby minimizing computational overhead without requiring model retraining, enabling faster processing with minimal trade-offs in quality.
+To tackle this, we explore efficient computational representations and introduce FORA: Fast-Forward Caching for Diffusion Transformer Acceleration.
+FORA employs a caching mechanism that reuses intermediate outputs, thereby minimizing computational overhead without requiring model retraining enabling faster processing with minimal trade-offs in quality.

 Advisor